FastWolf-051/Web2Exe/README.md

 # Web2Exe
 An tiny HTML to exe converter (221kb so far)
 Created in 06.10.2024
-# Update log:
-v1.0 -> added ability to convert an 3 html/css/js app to exe (now you cant have more than 2 css/js files)
-------> if you have an title of html page, it displays on executable window v1.1 -> added native support for 2 js commads: alert() (window.alert()), console.log() in js (this feature in beta-test) v1.2 -> added native support for 3 js functions: console.error() , console.warn(), console.clear()
 # About project
 This tool is created to convert your web app (html/css/js) to exe Avaliable only for windows platform